 Great Falls College student honored as Newman Civic Fellow

-Campus Compact, a national coalition of colleges and universities working to advance the public purposes of higher education, has named 173 student civic leaders who will make up the organization’s 2022-2023 cohort of Newman Civic Fellows.
-Jensa Baumgartner, a student at Great Falls College, will join students from 38 states, Washington, D.C. and Mexico to form the cohort.
+Campus Compact, a national coalition of colleges and universities working to advance the public purposes of higher education, has named 154 student civic leaders who will make up the organization’s 2023-2024 cohort of Newman Civic Fellows.
+Dan Harvey, a student at Great Falls College MSU, will join students from 38 states, Washington, D.C., and Mexico to form the cohort.

 The Newman Civic Fellowship recognizes students who stand out for their commitment to creating positive change in communities locally and around the world.
 The fellowship is named for the late Frank Newman, one of Campus Compact’s founders, who was a tireless advocate for civic engagement in higher education.
 In the spirit of Dr. Newman’s leadership, fellows are nominated by Campus Compact member presidents and chancellors, who are invited to select one outstanding student from their campus each year.

-The Newman Civic Fellowship program is supported by the KPMG Foundation.
 Learn more at compact.org/newman-civic-fellowship.
-You can read more about each of the student leaders selected for this year’s cohort at compact.org/newman-civic-fellowship/the-2022-2023-newman-civic-fellows.
+You can read more about each of the student leaders selected for this year’s cohort at compact.org/current-programs/newman-civic-fellowship/newman-civic-fellows.

 ⇦ Back to list page